dlang/dub-docs/docs/dub-reference/package_settings.md

     Type: `T[]`

+!!! see-also "See also"

+    * see [sub-packages](./subpackages.md) for usage and behavior

 ## `configurations`

 === "dub.sdl"

-    Speficies a build configuration (chosen on the command line using `--config=...`) - see the [configurations page](../dub-reference/configurations.md) for more details.
+    Speficies a build configuration (chosen on the command line using `--config=...`)

     ```sdl
     ...